Computing Quantum Resources using Tensor Cross Interpolation: Introduction

 \section{Introduction}

 The application of quantum information concepts and methods in many-body physics has been highly successful in enhancing our understanding of complex systems.
 To provide an example, quantum entanglement has proven crucial in characterizing exotic phases of matter that are not captured by the standard Ginzburg-Landau approach~\cite{Landau1937}, such as topologically ordered phases.
 In these phases, the global structure of the ground states is associated with the presence of non-local correlations, which can be revealed through their entanglement properties~\cite{RevModPhys.80.517, PhysRevA.71.022315}.
-A similar picture has also recently been revealed in the so-called topologically frustrated systems, in which frustration is induced by an appropriate choice of boundary conditions, and characterized by the presence of a logarithmic correction to the entanglement entropy of topological origin~\cite{Giampaolo_2019,torre2024interplaylocalnonlocalfrustration,10.21468/SciPostPhysCore.7.3.050}.
-Interest in studying quantum resources in many-body systems has extended beyond entanglement to include properties such as quantum discord~\cite{PhysRevB.78.224413, Wang_2011}, quantum coherence~\cite{li_quantum_2016}, and, more recently, non-stabilizerness (also known as quantum magic)~\cite{10.21468/SciPostPhys.15.4.131, PRXQuantum.4.040317, Tarabunga2024criticalbehaviorsof, catalano2024magicphasetransitionnonlocal}.
+A similar picture has also recently been revealed in the so-called topologically frustrated systems, in which frustration is induced by an appropriate choice of boundary conditions, and characterized by the presence of a logarithmic correction of topological origin to the entanglement entropy~\cite{Giampaolo_2019,torre2024interplaylocalnonlocalfrustration,10.21468/SciPostPhysCore.7.3.050, Odavic2023randomunitaries}.
+Interest in studying quantum resources in many-body systems has also been extended beyond entanglement to include properties such as quantum discord~\cite{PhysRevB.78.224413, Wang_2011}, quantum coherence~\cite{li_quantum_2016}, and, more recently, non-stabilizerness (also known as quantum magic)~\cite{10.21468/SciPostPhys.15.4.131, PRXQuantum.4.040317, Tarabunga2024criticalbehaviorsof, catalano2024magicphasetransitionnonlocal}.

-However, one of the main goals in many-body physics is to determine the behavior of systems as their dimension diverges, but accurately estimating their properties in the thermodynamic limit, i.e., disregarding finite-size effects, requires considering sufficiently large scales.
+Accurately estimating quantum resources in the thermodynamic limit requires considering sufficiently large systems.
 This usually makes the calculation of these quantities unfeasible due to the exponentially growing dimension of the corresponding Hilbert space.
 The issue is twofold: on one hand, there is the need to find an approximate expression for the system's state that captures all the necessary required information.
-On the other hand, given an expression of the state, there is the challenge of developing efficient algorithms for the estimation of a given quantity.
+On the other hand, given an expression of the state, there is the challenge of developing efficient algorithms for the estimation of a given resource.

 The first aspect can be efficiently addressed through the application of Tensor Network (TN) methods~\cite{ORUS2014117,Orus2019,Bridgeman_2017}, which currently represent one of the most powerful tools for the analysis of strongly correlated quantum systems, particularly in low-dimensional regimes.
 These methods are based on the possibility of deriving an efficient representation of a quantum many-body state through the amount and structure of its entanglement~\cite{ORUS2014117}.
 As a result, the past two decades have witnessed a steady increase in the number of tensor network (TN) techniques, developed for both static and dynamic settings, specific to different classes of problems (see~\cite{annurev:/content/journals/10.1146/annurev-conmatphys-040721-022705,montangero2018introduction} for a review).